nsidc/granule-metgen/README.md

 The **init** command can be used to generate a metgenc configuration (i.e., `.ini`) file for your data set, or edit an existing .ini file.
-* You can skip this step if you've already made an .ini file and prefer editing it manually (any text editor will work).
+* You can skip this step if you've already acquired or made an .ini file and prefer editing it manually (any text editor will work).
-* An existing configuration file can also be copied and renamed to be used for a different data set, just be sure to update the data_dir, auth_id, version, provider, and any other details!
+* An existing configuration file can also be copied, renamed, and used with a different data set, just be sure to update paths, regex values, etc that are data set-specific!
-* The configuration file's checksum_type should always be set to SHA256.
+* The .ini file's checksum_type should always be set to SHA256.
+* If creating a new .ini, remember to include `.ini` trailing the name you choose.

 ```
 metgenc init --help